jblathiya1507/AI_ML_Blockchain/README.md

   - For composite key, `pip install django-compositepk-model`
   - For use postgres server, `pip install psycopg2`

+> [!NOTE]
-- Download this zip file and put in environment folder after the unzip the downloaded zip file.
+> Download this zip file and put in environment folder after the unzip the downloaded zip file.

 - Create database in postgres server,
   - Database name : InterviewData